A Look at How Google Might Index the Deep Web

-There are a lot of pages on the Web that conventional search engines can’t find, crawl, index, and show to searchers.
-The University of California (UC), funded partially by the US Government, has been working to change that.
+Many pages on the Web that conventional search engines can’t find, crawl, index, and show to searchers, especially from the Deep Web.
+The University of California (UC), funded partially by the US Government, has changed that.

 In 1937, 36 photographic crews flew 375,000 square miles (970,000 square km), and by late 1941 AAA officials had acquired coverage of more than 90 percent of the country’s agricultural land.

-From its initial goal of promoting compliance, the Agriculture Department’s aerial photography program became a tool for conservation and land planning as well as an instrument of fair and accurate measurement.
+From its initial goal of promoting compliance, the Agriculture Department’s aerial photography program became a tool for conservation and land planning and an instrument of fair and accurate measurement instruments.

-The map created was pieced together from a very large number of prints that scaled roughly so that one inch on the map equaled 660 ft.
-This post includes images from the Library of Congress of people working on preparing that map, and measuring images from it.
+The map created was pieced together from many prints that scaled roughly so that one inch on the map equaled 660 ft.
+This post includes images from the Library of Congress of people preparing to map and measure images from it.

 Regardless of efforts like that, there are still blind spots on maps.

 Regardless of the efforts of search engines, there are also many blind spots on their indices of the Web.
-The amount of pages online that search engines know about is probably a much smaller number than the amount of pages that they don’t know about.
+The number of pages online that search engines know about is probably a much smaller number than the number of pages that they don’t know about.

 There are a few different ways that search engines get information about web pages.
-One of them is to use programs to spider or crawl Web pages and collect the addresses, or URLs of other pages on the Web.
-Another are the XML sitemaps that search engines will use to learn about new pages.
-Search engines will also accept data from XML and RSS feeds from sites to discover new URLs, and information at those URLs.
+One of them is to use programs to spider or crawl Web pages and collect the addresses or URLs of other pages on the Web.
+Another is the XML sitemaps that search engines will use to learn about new pages.
+Search engines will also accept data from XML and RSS feeds from sites to discover new URLs and information at those URLs.

-Places like the US Patent Office make copies of many granted patents and published pending patent applications available to the public, but those are hidden from search engines because the patent office has set up that information so that it can only be accessed by queries from searchers.
+Places like the US Patent Office make copies of many granted patents and published pending patent applications available to the public, but those are hidden from search engines because the patent office has set up that information so that queries from searchers can only access it.
 Google started their own patent search engine, but it doesn’t have as timely information as the patent office’s databases.

 The University of California patent uses the example of Pubmed, Amazon.com, and DMOZ as three sites that search engines might have trouble with.
-I’m not sure that it’s true that the setup of those sites are difficult for search engines to index any more, but there are sites, like the patent office’s that can’t be easily indexed by the search engines.
+I’m not sure that it’s true that the setup of those sites is difficult for search engines to index anymore, but there are sites like the patent office’s that the search engines can’t easily index.

-The method and system would improve the overall user experience by reducing wasted time and effort searching through a multitude of site-specific search interfaces for Hidden Web pages.
+The method and system would improve the overall user experience by reducing wasted time and effort searching through many site-specific search interfaces for Hidden Web pages.

-Finally, current search engines introduce a significant bias into search results because of the manner in which Web pages are indexed.
+Finally, current search engines introduce a significant bias into search results because of how Web pages are indexed.

-By making a larger fraction of the Web available for searching, the method and system is able to mitigate the bias introduced by the search engine to the search results.
+By making a larger fraction of the Web available for searching, the method and system can mitigate the bias introduced by the search engine to the search results.

 Interestingly, one of the inventors listed on the patent is Junghoo Cho, whose paper Efficient Crawling Through URL Ordering, co-authored by Hector Garcia-Molina and Larry Page, was cited on a now missing page on Stanford’s site amongst a list of papers that influenced the early days of Google.
 It may be one of the first papers that explained what metrics a web crawling program might look at when deciding which pages to crawl on the Web when faced with a choice of URLs found on other pages.